schwarz-e/schwarz-e.github.io/mbe-simulations.md

 # 5. Compiling the Plugin

-The plugin must link against the same solver build you compiled earlier. **Do not attempt to link it with the FEBio-FSG solver meant to be used with the FSG plugin --- it will not work.**
+The plugin must link against the same solver build you compiled earlier.
+If you alter any build parameters for the FEBio build, you must recompile the plugin as well. **Do not attempt to link it with the FEBio-FSG solver meant to be used with the FSG plugin --- it will not work.**

 Example build command: